 Remember you are only charged interest as you are using the funds, so you are also eligible for huge savings on interest, for paying the line of credit back early.
-At each draw you will get an amortization schedule, which will show you the cost of the funds you draw, over the course of each month of the term.
-Many business owners use line of credit for short term bridge capital when an opportunity or something unexpected arises.
+At each draw, you will get an amortization schedule, which will show you the cost of the funds you draw, over the course of each month of the term.
+Many business owners use it for short-term bridge capital when an opportunity or something unexpected arises.

-The time and energy you save in having a business line of credit is one of the biggest benefits.
+The time and energy you save are some of the biggest benefits.
 You will have access to your Upwise line of credit whenever you need financing in the future.
-Your line of credit limit can be increased based on payment history and underwriting evaluation.
+Your credit limit can be increased based on payment history and underwriting evaluation.

-The basic cost of a business line of credit is completely straightforward.
-Simply put, if you drawn from the line, then you pay back the amount drawn plus interest.
-The cost of a business line of credit can vary based on whether the line of credit is secured or unsecured.
-A line of credit is based on your personal credit score and average monthly revenue so the rates may vary.
-Unlike a traditional term loan which is funded in one lump sum with regular repayment terms, with an Upwise Line of Credit you will only pay interest in the funds you chose to draw.
+The basic cost of a small business line of credit is completely straightforward.
+Simply put, if you draw from the line, then you pay back the amount drawn plus interest.
+The interest rate is charged on a monthly basis, so whatever your balance is at the end of the month, that is what you’ll be charged interest on.
+People always ask, what are the business line of credit rates?
+The business line of credit rates can vary based on whether the credit line is a secured line of credit or an unsecured line of credit.
+Typically, both are based on your personal credit score and average monthly revenue so the rates may vary.

-An Example of Withdrawing Funds & Paying Them Back
+An Example of Withdrawing Funds & Paying It Back

 Let’s say a construction company receives a large job and does not have the funds to purchase materials for the upcoming job and cover payroll.
-And this is not the first time this has happened, unfortunately.
 The owner calculates that he needs $50k to cover the material for the new large job and payroll.

 So you reach out to Upwise Capital and apply to open a small business line of credit of up to $100K.